ghengeveld/cot-notifier/README.md

 # Notifier

-This is a port of the Notifier plugin by Neocrome from LDU/Seditio.
+Notifier allows users to 'watch' a page or topic and sends them an email when a new comment or post was added.

 ## Features

-* Subscribe to a topic by email or PM
-* Sends email/PM when there's a new post

-### New in v2.0
+* Allows subscription to several content areas
+* Allows auto-subscribe to your own content, according to user preferences.
+* Receive automatic notification by email of new content, including a summary of the newly posted content and links to see the content on-site or unsubscribe.
+* Emails can be sent immediately or as a daily, weekly or monthly digest, according to user preferences.
+* User preferences can be configured for each content area.
+* Assigns template tags for quick subscribe/unsubscribe in content areas.
+* Includes standalone overview of subscriptions and user preferences.

-* Automatic subscriptions, can be set in user profile
+* Emails can be in HTML or plain text, according to user preferences.
+* HTML email requires a custom plugin which uses CoTemplate and Emogrifier to automatically generate cross-platform HTML emails with inline styles.
+* Includes default HTML email templates based on HTML Email Boilerplate.

+### New in v3.0

+* Complete rewrite for Siena
-* Uses sed_auth instead of usr['level']
+* Uses flexible templating
-* Fully localisable (includes EN and NL language files)
+* Notification by PM is no longer supported.

 ## Installation

 * Extract and upload files
-* Backup your database
-* Run sed_notifier.sql on your database
-* Go to admin > plugins > notifier > install all
+* Go to admin > extensions > notifier > install
-* Check for any missing tags
+* Go to admin > extensions > htmlmail > install (if you want HTML email support)